Skip to content

 16 Best Games Like Danganronpa for Mystery Fans in 2026

 If you’ve finished every class trial and you’re hunting for games like Danganronpa, the visual-novel mystery genre has grown far beyond Hope’s Peak Academy.
-We replayed 16 titles on a Nintendo Switch OLED and a Steam Deck over four weeks, grading each one on trial tension, branching routes, and twist impact.
+The 16 titles below run on Nintendo Switch OLED and Steam Deck, graded on trial tension, branching routes, and twist impact.
 The list mixes courtroom sleuthing, time-loop puzzles, and survival horror so there’s a fit whether you loved Monokuma or Makoto.

 • Zero Escape: The Nonary Games was directed by Kotaro Uchikoshi and published by Spike Chunsoft, the same studio behind Danganronpa, making it the closest narrative cousin on this list.